-Known as Special-K outside of veterinary hospitals, ketamine blocks a brain reception called NMDA, which plays a key role in creating memories.
-But because of these memory-erasing qualities, researchers at the University College London (UCL) have begun to look at therapeutic uses for the drug, beyond partying.
+Used in veterinary hospitals and as a street drug, ketamine blocks a brain reception called NMDA, which plays a key role in creating memories.
+But because of these memory-erasing qualities, researchers at the University College London (UCL) have begun to look at therapeutic uses for the drug—beyond partying.

-And, as fate would have it, they are focusing on people who tend to party too much: heavy drinkers.
-While alcohol abuse is fairly easy to treat in the short-term, it's notoriously difficult to keep alcoholics from slipping once they re-enter their pre-treatment environments.
+And, as fate would have it, the team is focusing on people who tend to "party" too much, anyway: heavy drinkers.
+While there are many relatively successful short-term treatments for alcohol abuse, it's notoriously difficult to keep alcoholics from relapsing once they re-enter their pre-treatment environments.

 Sights and sounds as subtle as condensation on a beer glass or the clinging of pints can trigger serious cravings and send problem drinkers further down the spiral of addiction.
-In these cases, fucking with memory could actually be a good thing because it could erase the association made between these subtle triggers and the "rewards" of drinking, to use Pavlovian jargon.
+In these cases, fucking with memory could actually be a good thing, research suggests, because it could erase the association made between these subtle triggers and the "rewards" of drinking, to use Pavlovian jargon.

 UCL researchers are hoping to block that association by administering ketamine to heavy drinkers (they haven't said how, in order to avoid bias in the study) and inhibiting NMDA right as the brain retrieves the memory caused by the trigger.
-In doing so, they hope to "disrupt" harmful patterns of behaviour, the Guardian reports.
+In doing so, they hope to "disrupt" harmful patterns of behavior, The Guardian reports.

-This might sound like a far-fetched method for treating alcoholism, but similar techniques with different drugs have been used to treat spider phobias and cocaine addiction.
+This might sound like a far-fetched method for treating alcoholism, but similar techniques using different drugs have been used to treat spider phobias and cocaine addiction.

-Let's just hope the researchers here don't administer one hundred times the recommended dosage, like in a recent caffeine study gone awry.
+Let's just hope the researchers here don't administer 100 times the recommended dosage, like in a recent caffeine study gone awry.